 Only seldom can project managers rely on manpower that is exclusively dedicated to their project.
 Typically, team members have to fulfill their project tasks on top of their regular responsibilities within their departments, complicating the project manager’s tasks.
 Other common challenges associated with project management is the organization of data and information as well as ensuring that every project worker is kept up to date on project progress and deadlines.
 The cost constraint requires close monitoring of the project budget and keeping it under control.
 In order to have a good idea of the specific challenges, project managers should do a project risk analysis.

 The underlying principle of agility is the iterative process.
 When employing agile project management methods, it is essential that the project target allows room for divergence.
 This project management method can only be successful if all stakeholders can agree on a flexible – therefore agile – project plan.
-At regular intervals, the client receives a fully working intermediate product, allowing for continuous monitoring of the product development process because the client can give feedback early on.
-Based on the insight gained from the client’s feedback, the project management can adjusted the original project plan and the newly gained knowledge can be used already for the next intermediate product.
-In the meantime, both contractor and contractee can reassess their project goals and adjust them according to the changed project conditions.
+At regular intervals, the client receives a fully working intermediate product (or increment product), allowing for continuous monitoring of the product development process because the client can give feedback early on.
+Based on the insight gained from the client’s feedback, the project manager can adjusted the original project plan and the newly gained knowledge can be used already for the next intermediate product.
+In the meantime, both contractor and client can reassess their project goals and adjust them according to the changed project conditions.

 When it comes to project management, there is no one best approach.
 A great number of factors such as the corporate environment, all stakeholders and the project target are only a few of the factors that need to be taken into consideration when choosing the project management approach and method.
 So called hybrid project management approaches combine elements of classic and agile project management methods.
 Depending on the project phase and activity, it can be best to apply different project management methods just like picking the right tool form the tool box for each job.